 If you do not yet work at our university, please start by looking for an experienced supervisor in your research area who will support you in your application.
 Once you have done this, please contact one of our EU Research Advisers.
 We look forward to working together on your exciting project.

-Leipzig University’s EU Team is part of the Department of Research Services, which sees itself as a service provider for all researchers at Leipzig University.
-We support the management of Horizon 2020 projects throughout the entire project cycle, i.e. from application and implementation to invoicing:
+Leipzig University’s EU Team is part of the Department of Research and Transfer, which sees itself as a service provider for all researchers at Leipzig University.
+We support the management of Horizon Europe projects throughout the entire project cycle, i.e. from application and implementation to invoicing:

 |Before applying|| |